spatialstatisticsupna/LACPD_Article/README.md

 This repository provides the data-sets and R codes used in the analysis:
-_"A locally trend-based change-point detection technique"_
-(Moradi et al., 2020).
+_"Locally adaptive change-point detection with applications to remote sensing and land use changes"_ (Moradi et al., 2020).

 ## Table of contents